Creating Curriculum Based on Developmental Strengths

-- End of 2nd grade -write two paragraph that have an introduction, connect two or more ideas, and bring closure (Public School- same)
+- End of 2nd grade -write two paragraphs that have an introduction, connect two or more ideas, and bring closure (Public School- same)

-- End of 3rd grade -write three paragraph that have an introduction, connect three or more ideas, and bring closure (Public School- same)
+- End of 3rd grade -write three paragraphs that have an introduction, connect three or more ideas, and bring closure (Public School- same)

 Communication/ Data: Parents should expect the following communications: